 - Specification view — the experience your share recipients see

-- Sync & Suggestions — keep your spec readable before you share
+- Logic & Descriptions — keep your spec readable before you share

 - Deploy & Integrate — for runtime integrations rather than review-only sharing